GIRLS BASKETBALL: Kiowa, Crowder and Pittsburg advance to regional finals

 G7: Winner G5 vs. Winner G6, 1 p.m.
 (Winner advances to area)

-G8: Winner G1 vs. Pittsburg, 6 p.m.
+G8: Red Oak vs. Pittsburg, 6 p.m.
 (Winner and runner-up advance to area)

 AREA IV